 With the busy lives that we lead, it’s not hard to figure out why so many people are stressed out and overworked on a regular basis.
 But while you might be thinking that you have to work yourself to the bone to financially afford the life you want, you might be surprised to realize just how much of your hard-earned money is going to paying for things like health care costs that you otherwise wouldn’t have it you were taking proper care of yourself.
+You may even suffer a brain injury accident, so you need to monitor your own health.
 So to help solve both of these problems for you, here are three things you should do to everyday to keep yourself out of the doctor’s office and lower your health care costs.

 Drink More Water

 People the world over are habitually dehydrated.
 Now, for you, you’re likely not dehydrated because you don’t have access to clean water, but rather because you choose to fuel your body with other liquids.
 But according to Osha Key, a contributor to LifeHack.org, every person should be drinking at least 2 or 3 liters of water each day.
 Because so many of your body’s organs and functions rely on you having this water, you’re doing a lot more harm than you might realize when you’re not drinking the water that you should be.

 Just like with the water mentioned above, people also don’t tend to get the proper amount of vegetables in their diets as well.
 As a good rule of thumb, you should be trying to eat a vegetable with every meal you have during the day.
 But to truly get the full vitamins and nutrients that you need, Alexa Tucker, a contributor to Self.com, advises that you get more like 3 to 5 servings of vegetables each day.
 This means that you should be having more than one vegetable with each meal or choosing to snack on veggies throughout the day.